mkhoshle/IntelEdgeAI-Projects/People-Counter/WRITEUP.md

 **Model Accuracy:** The model accuracy pre-conversion is usuallay a little higher than post-conversion.
 The reason is that the optimization of the modle usually leads to the drop in the accuracy.

 THIS RESULTS ARE FOR SSD_MOBILENET
-In the video the people come into the scene and leave at following frame NO:
+In the video the people come into the scene and leave at following frame number:

     in - out
 p1: 61 - 198